factopolis/factopolis/content/claims/terror-attack-in-sweden/_index.md

 ---
-title: Terror Attack in Sweden
+title: Terror attack in Sweden
 summary: Trump implied there was a terror attack in Sweden, but there was no such attack.
 checks:
   - checker: new-york-times